 The three-story Victorian manse in which my mother and grandmother and I lived near downtown was anchored by our family business: a clothing boutique with a smattering of antiques and my grandmother's homemade jellies and preserves — to which the word "Famous" would join her "Aunt Freddie's Pantry" product line when such celebrities as Bob Hope and Lucille Ball began ordering it for holiday gift-giving.

 Such a Godsend, paired with local support, kept Nannie (and by proxy, me) busy each fall, when around Thanksgiving we could be found decorating the jelly boxes, using bright green paper for the green pepper jelly, and red for red.
-After carefully cutting out Santa faces from reams of collected wrapping paper, and affixing bits of cotton to each beard and hat, the jolly red faces were added to the packages for a festive, homespun touch.
+After carefully cutting out Santa faces from reams of collected wrapping paper, and affixing bits of cotton to each beard and hat, the jolly red faces were added to the packages for a festive touch.

-Above the store and our small living space we rented apartments to an evolving cast of characters, so needless to say, our place was buzzing — especially at sunset on our front porch, where an ever-changing mix
+Above the store and our small living space, we rented apartments to an evolving cast of characters.
+Needless to say, our place was buzzing — especially at sunset on our front porch, where an ever-changing mix

 Though I'd taken to writing at an early age, my first opportunity to help document Natchez' rich flavor and culture came while helping my grandmother, Freddie Bailey, produce two cookbooks.
 She did so at the urging of one of her biggest fans — my cousin, renowned designer Lee Bailey.

 And he was so smitten with Natchez that

 he worked with its Pilgrimage Garden Club to produce the gorgeous James Beard Award-winning Lee Bailey's Southern Food & Plantation Houses.